 The aim of this book, therefore, is to teach you the skills necessary to build your own apps for the iPhone.
-Both the iOS SDK and Xcode can be downloaded for free and assuming you have an Intel-based Mac (sadly this book does not include one) and some ideas for some apps to develop, you are ready to get started.
+Assuming you have downloaded the iOS SDK and Xcode 4, have an Intel-based Mac (sadly this book does not include one) and some ideas for some apps to develop, you are ready to get started.